Wade Boggs: Legacy

-His own style included mental preparedness techniques, which consisted in visualizing four at-bats each evening before a game and imagining himself successfully getting four hits.
+His own style included mental preparedness techniques, which consisted of visualizing four at-bats each evening before a game and imagining himself successfully getting four hits.

 As of June 8, 1986—over the course of the previous 162 games (equivalent to a full season, though across two seasons)—Boggs was hitting .400, with 254 hits in 635 at-bats.

 In his 18-year major league career, Boggs recorded 3 five-hit games and 59 four-hit games.
 On June 29, 1987, he had a career-high seven RBI against the Orioles in a 14–3 victory at Fenway.

 The Tampa Bay Devil Rays retired his #12 on April 7, 2000.
 It is the only number to have been issued only once by the Rays.

 The Boston Red Sox inducted Boggs into the team's Hall of Fame in 2004 and his number 26 was retired during a pre-game ceremony on May 26, 2016.

 Boggs was known for his superstitions.
 He ate chicken before every game (Jim Rice once called Boggs "chicken man"), woke up at the same time every day, and ran sprints at 7:17 pm.
 His route to and from his position in the field beat a path to the home dugout.
-He drew the Hebrew word "Chai" (meaning "life") in the batter's box before each at-bat, though he is not Jewish.
+He drew the Hebrew word "Chai" (meaning "living") in the batter's box before each at-bat, though he is not Jewish.
 He asked Fenway Park public address announcer Sherm Feller not to say his uniform number when he introduced him because Boggs once broke out of a slump on a day when Feller forgot to announce his number.

 Life outside baseball

 The Margo Adams affair and palimony lawsuit

 Boggs garnered non-baseball-related media attention in 1989 for his four-year extramarital affair with Margo Adams, a California mortgage broker.
 After Boggs ended the relationship in 1988, Adams filed a $12 million lawsuit for emotional distress and breach of oral contract.
-She argued that Boggs had verbally agreed to compensate her for lost income and services performed while accompanying Boggs on road trips.
-Boggs' reputation was further sullied when Adams agreed to an interview with Penthouse magazine in which she discussed intimate details of her time with Boggs.
-While acknowledging the affair, Boggs went on the offensive in order to combat the wave of negative press, denying many of the claims made by Adams.
+She argued that Boggs verbally agreed to compensate her for lost income and services performed while accompanying him on road trips.
+Boggs' reputation was further sullied when Adams agreed to an interview with Penthouse magazine in which she discussed intimate details of her time with him.
+While acknowledging the affair, Boggs went on the offensive to combat the wave of negative press, denying many of her claims.
 Boggs' rebuttal included an appearance on the ABC program 20/20 in which he presented his side of the story to Barbara Walters.
 In February 1989, an appeals court threw out $11.5 million of the initial lawsuit, ruling that Adams could not seek compensation for emotional distress.
 The remaining demand for $500,000 was settled out of court later that year for an undisclosed amount.